SFraissTU/BA_PointCloud/README.md

 It might be a bit tricky to use EDL with VR.
 I don't really know how to do that.

 #### Does this work with WebGL?
-Apparently there have been some troubles using this project for WebGL.
-Another user has been trying to make it work.
-See this thread for more information: https://github.com/SFraissTU/BA_PointCloud/issues/12
+Apparently there have been some troubles using this project in its original form for WebGL.
+However check out this thread and the solution provided by MerryLovasz for an adaptation to make it work in WebGL: https://github.com/SFraissTU/BA_PointCloud/issues/12
 In general, if you want to render your point clouds in the browser, I recommend Potree: http://potree.org/

 ### What about point attributes other than color?